etc-msu/etc/etc/docs/multimedia_lab.rst

 Multimedia Computer Lab: 836-6198
 ---------------------------------

-There are PC and Apple(Macintosh) computers in the media lab (North End of Meyer Library on the 2nd Floor) for patrons to scan and manipulate photos, slides and 35mm  negatives.
+There are PC and Apple (Macintosh) computers in the media lab (north end of Meyer Library on the 2nd Floor) for patrons to scan and manipulate photos, slides and 35mm  negatives.

 Software includes:
 ==================